-By default, the web applications look for the following branding override CSS files:
+By default, the web applications look for the following branding override CSS file:

+'''

+~/.broker-console/branding-override.css

+'''

-- ~/.broker-console/branding-override.css - ~/.privacy-preferences/branding-override.css where "~" is replaced for the home directory of the account the web server/application is running under.
+where "~" is replaced for the home directory of the account the web server/application is running under.
 It is also possible to override this file name and location by setting the "branding.override.file" System Property.
 If this file is found, it is included after all of the other CSS files, so that it can override any of the application's styles.